-Nearby access to the Islamic Community Center of Tempe This beautiful mosque, opened in 1984, is modeled after the Dome of the Rock in Jerusalem Interfaith reflection and ablution rooms ASU recently added an interfaith reflection room and ablution rooms to its Memorial Union to accommodate students who want to practice their religious beliefs, such as Wudu.
+Nearby access to the Islamic Community Center of Tempe This beautiful mosque, opened in 1984, is modeled after the Dome of the Rock in Jerusalem Interfaith reflection and ablution rooms ASU has an interfaith reflection room and ablution rooms to its Memorial Union to accommodate students who want to practice their religious beliefs, such as Wudu.
 The private rooms include a place to sit, running water, a hand-washing station and paper towels.

-MENA is the No. 3 region for international alumni at ASU.

-5,236
+Hillel Jewish Student Center at ASU Hillel is a student center that inspires scholars to make an enduring commitment to Jewish life by facilitating opportunities where students can gain the confidence, knowledge and skills to make a difference in Jewish communities, Israel and the world.

+6,132

 alumni from MENA

-earned a degree from ASU between 1981 and 2021.
+earned a degree from ASU between 1981 and 2023

-3,477
+4,072

 alumni from MENA

-have graduated from ASU between 2012 and 2021.
+have graduated from ASU between 2012 and 2023

 ASU Thunderbird Global Innovation Center

 The Thunderbird Global Innovation Center, located in the heart of the Innovation Hub of the Dubai International Financial Center, partners with governments in MENA to support workforce development; designs programs for companies to expand their global presence; and offers global leadership programs tailored to the learning and cultural nuances of the region.
-It also focuses on student recruitment to the various Thunderbird programs, alumni engagement, and thought leadership.
+It also focuses on student recruitment to the various Thunderbird programs, alumni engagement and thought leadership.
+There is an established Thunderbird alumni chapter in Jordan.

 ASU alumni chapters

-There are ASU alumni chapters in Egypt, Iran, Kuwait, Morocco, Oman, Palestine, Qatar, Saudi Arabia and United Arab Emirates.
+There are ASU alumni chapters in Egypt, Iran, Israel, Kuwait, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Turkiye and United Arab Emirates.

 Najla Abdalla (Sudan)

 Social work, BA

 Originally from Sudan, Najla and her family moved to Iraq after the Second Sudanese Civil War.
 After 10 years of peace and prosperity, her family was forced to flee again to escape the Iraq war in 2004.
-Highly motivated, she worked two jobs to help her family while she pursued her degree at ASU part time.
+Najla is highly motivated, having worked two jobs to help her family while she pursued her degree at ASU part time.
 Najla also interned with the International Rescue Committee in Phoenix, supporting refugees and the organization that once supported her own family.
-After graduation from ASU, Najla's plans include pursuing her master's degree in social work and eventually her doctorate.
 Some people just get a degree because they want to get money.
 But if you're willing to help someone with your heart ... that's what I think is the most important.

 Mariam Alhabidi (Saudi Arabia) Global technology and development, MS While at ASU, Mariam explored entrepreneurship for women in Saudi Arabia and its potential to increase their sociocultural autonomy, financial independence and overall well-being.
-She went on to found 'Cr8ive' Digital Marketing and Consulting in Abu Dhabi-Khober, out of a passion to help youth find their place in the world.
+She went on to found "Cr8ive" Digital Marketing and Consulting in Abu Dhabi-Khober, out of a passion to help youth find their place in the world.
 A CEO and self-styled digital entrepreneur, she focuses on technology development for entrepreneurs and now operates in three countries.
 Education is key.
 It mattered to my father that I became independent.
 That has instilled in me the belief that financial independence greatly helps women.